goncalomb/mn4-tools/mn4-pwned/README.md

 ### Setup

 * Setup a microSD card with a fresh Raspberry Pi OS installation;
-    * I suggest just using the [https://www.raspberrypi.com/software/](official imager).
+    * I suggest just using the [official imager](https://www.raspberrypi.com/software/).
     * Tested with Raspberry Pi OS Lite (32-bit) (2023-10-10).
 * Enable SSH, set password and configure wireless network;
     * You can do all this using the official imager or other methods.